Deadline looms in row over WhatsApp release to Covid inquiry

 The inquiry, set up in May 2021, is investigating the government's handling of the pandemic and is due to begin public hearings in two weeks.

-The standoff could lead to a legal battle between the inquiry and the Cabinet Office, the government department that supports the prime minister.
+The stand-off could lead to a legal battle between the inquiry and the Cabinet Office, the government department that supports the prime minister.

 Mr Johnson has urged the Cabinet Office to hand the material to the inquiry in full without redactions, adding that he would do so himself "if asked".

-In a statement on Wednesday, the former prime minister said he had now given the department all the documents.
+In a statement on Wednesday, the former prime minister said he had now given the department all the documents, adding it had had "access" to the material for several months.

 The Cabinet Office - which had earlier told the inquiry it didn't have all the WhatsApps or notebooks - then said officials were assessing them.